 It is recognised that where activities are performed at a higher level and are related to an applicant's discipline, these may transcend Citizenship and become part of formal leadership captured under other Pillars.
-For example, evidence relating to experience as a Director of Education or Director of Research may be captured under the Scholarship and/or Professional Practice Pillar or Research Pillars respectively; evidence relating to supporting colleague development in leading Research teams may be captured under the Research Pillar.
+For example, activities undertaken as an academic leader, evidence relating to experience as a Director of Education or Director of Research may be captured under the Scholarship and/or Professional Practice Pillar or Research Pillars respectively; evidence relating to supporting colleague development in leading Research teams may be captured under the Research Pillar.